emacs-mirror/emacs/mps/manual/source/guide/debug.rst

    are discovered.
-So if you have a bug that's hard to reproduce, or which manifests itself in different ways on different runs, you may be able to provoke it more reliably, or get a more consistent result by having a mode for testing in which you run frequent collections (by calling :c:func:`mps_arena_collect` followed by :c:func:`mps_arena_release`), perhaps as frequently as every allocation.
+So if you have a bug that's hard to reproduce, or which manifests itself in different ways on different runs, you may be able to provoke it more reliably, or get a more consistent result, by having a mode for testing in which you run frequent collections (by calling :c:func:`mps_arena_collect` followed by :c:func:`mps_arena_release`), perhaps as frequently as every allocation.